sybrenstuvel/python-rsa/doc/usage.rst

 dual-core machine should use ``poolsize=2``; a quad-core hyperthreading machine can run two threads on each core, and thus can use ``poolsize=8``.

+    >>> (pubkey, privkey) = rsa.new_keys(512, pool_size=8)

+These are some average timings from my desktop machine (Linux 2.6, 2.93 GHz quad-core Intel Core i7, 16 GB RAM) using 64-bit CPython 2.7.
+Since key generation is a random process, times may differ even on similar hardware.
+On all tests, we used the default

+    >>> (pubkey, privkey) = rsa.new_keys(512, poolsize=8)

+These are some average timings from my desktop machine (Linux 2.6, 2.93 GHz quad-core Intel Core i7, 16 GB RAM) using 64-bit CPython 2.7.
+Since key generation is a random process, times may differ even on similar hardware.
+On all tests, we used the default

+    >>> (pubkey, privkey) = rsa.newkeys(512, poolsize=8)

+These are some average timings from my desktop machine (Linux 2.6, 2.93 GHz quad-core Intel Core i7, 16 GB RAM) using 64-bit CPython 2.7.
+Since key generation is a random process, times may differ even on similar hardware.
+On all tests, we used the default

+    >>> (pubkey, privkey) = rsa.new_keys(512, pool_size=8)

+These are some average timings from my desktop machine (Linux 2.6, 2.93 GHz quad-core Intel Core i7, 16 GB RAM) using 64-bit CPython 2.7.
+Since key generation is a random process, times may differ even on similar hardware.
+On all tests, we used the default

+    >>> (pubkey, privkey) = rsa.new_keys(512, poolsize=8)

+These are some average timings from my desktop machine (Linux 2.6, 2.93 GHz quad-core Intel Core i7, 16 GB RAM) using 64-bit CPython 2.7.
+Since key generation is a random process, times may differ even on similar hardware.
+On all tests, we used the default

+    >>> (pubkey, privkey) = rsa.newkeys(512, poolsize=8)

+These are some average timings from my desktop machine (Linux 2.6, 2.93 GHz quad-core Intel Core i7, 16 GB RAM) using 64-bit CPython 2.7.
+Since key generation is a random process, times may differ even on similar hardware.
+On all tests, we used the default

+    >>> (pubkey, privkey) = rsa.new_keys(512, poolsize=8)

+These are some average timings from my desktop machine (Linux 2.6, 2.93 GHz quad-core Intel Core i7, 16 GB RAM) using 64-bit CPython 2.7.
+Since key generation is a random process, times may differ even on similar hardware.
+On all tests, we used the default

+    >>> (pubkey, privkey) = rsa.new_keys(512, pool_size=8)

+These are some average timings from my desktop machine (Linux 2.6, 2.93 GHz quad-core Intel Core i7, 16 GB RAM) using 64-bit CPython 2.7.
+Since key generation is a random process, times may differ even on similar hardware.
+On all tests, we used the default

+    >>> (pubkey, privkey) = rsa.newkeys(512, poolsize=8)

+These are some average timings from my desktop machine (Linux 2.6, 2.93 GHz quad-core Intel Core i7, 16 GB RAM) using 64-bit CPython 2.7.
+Since key generation is a random process, times may differ even on similar hardware.
+On all tests, we used the default

+    >>> (pubkey, privkey) = rsa.new_keys(512, poolsize=8)

+These are some average timings from my desktop machine (Linux 2.6, 2.93 GHz quad-core Intel Core i7, 16 GB RAM) using 64-bit CPython 2.7.
+Since key generation is a random process, times may differ even on similar hardware.
+On all tests, we used the default

+    >>> (pubkey, privkey) = rsa.new_keys(512, pool_size=8)

+These are some average timings from my desktop machine (Linux 2.6, 2.93 GHz quad-core Intel Core i7, 16 GB RAM) using 64-bit CPython 2.7.
+Since key generation is a random process, times may differ even on similar hardware.
+On all tests, we used the default

+    >>> (pubkey, privkey) = rsa.newkeys(512, poolsize=8)

+These are some average timings from my desktop machine (Linux 2.6, 2.93 GHz quad-core Intel Core i7, 16 GB RAM) using 64-bit CPython 2.7.
+Since key generation is a random process, times may differ even on similar hardware.
+On all tests, we used the default

+    >>> (pubkey, privkey) = rsa.new_keys(512, poolsize=8)

+These are some average timings from my desktop machine (Linux 2.6, 2.93 GHz quad-core Intel Core i7, 16 GB RAM) using 64-bit CPython 2.7.
+Since key generation is a random process, times may differ even on similar hardware.
+On all tests, we used the default

+    >>> (pubkey, privkey) = rsa.new_keys(512, poolsize=8)

+These are some average timings from my desktop machine (Linux 2.6, 2.93 GHz quad-core Intel Core i7, 16 GB RAM) using 64-bit CPython 2.7.
+Since key generation is a random process, times may differ even on similar hardware.
+On all tests, we used the default

     >>> (pubkey, privkey) = rsa.newkeys(512, poolsize=8)